unahouExosite/docs/gwe/gateway-engine/gateway_engine_gwe.md

 ## From a Release Package

-After downloading a release build of Gateway Engine from [the release areas](https://gateway-engine.exosite.io/release_packages.html#id2), follow these simple steps to copy it to your gateway and configure for use with your Murano Product:
+After downloading a release build of Gateway Engine from the [Gateway Engine Release Packages](/gwe/release_packages) page, follow these simple steps to copy it to your gateway and configure for use with your Murano Product:

 ### Copy Gateway Engine to Gateway